westwin/linux-ldap/README.md

 python automation script to setup linux authentication with yufu.

-the script tested on macos, and the target linux box is tested on **Ubuntu 18.04.1 LTS**
+the script tested on macos, and the tested target linux box on **Ubuntu 18.04.1 LTS**

 ## Dependencies